Minimally Invasive Urology Institute

 After this procedure, our surgeon will create a way to eliminate urine:

 - A neobladder may be created using piece of the bowel that is attached to the urethra and ureters, allowing the patient to pass urine as prior to surgery.

 - A piece of the small intestine is used to make a passageway (ileal conduit) that connects the ureters (the two tubes that carry urine from the kidneys to the bladder) to a small opening in the abdomen.
 After surgery, the urine passes from the ureters through the conduit into a urostomy or ostomy appliance.

 - A urinary pouch with a stoma that can be catheterized may be created using part of the large and/or small bowel.
 The pouch is connected to the exterior of the body with the stoma, through which urine may be removed three to four times daily using a urinary catheter.

 Pelvic lymph nodes are removed and sent for pathology analysis

-We work in collaboration with oncologists at the Comprehensive Cancer Center, with the goal of precisely diagnosing and treating prostate, kidney and bladder cancers as soon as possible.
+We work in collaboration with oncologists at the Lifespan Cancer Institute, with the goal of precisely diagnosing and treating prostate, kidney and bladder cancers as soon as possible.